Red tail shark, also known as red-tailed black sharks or red tail shark, is an aggressive breed.

 It is popular among the red tail freshwater shark.
-It affects the fish gills and makes it difficult for it to breathe.
+It affects the fish’s gills and makes it difficult for them to breathe.
 In severe cases, the red tail bottom dweller would go to the top of the aquarium in a bid to catch some air.
 Other symptoms are more noticeable, like reddened, inflamed gills.

 It happens when the good bacteria are not actively working to enable an efficient nitrogen cycle.
 In most cases, there is a lot of decayed food in the tank, or the fishes produce a lot of waste.